 M. Sartain, Serrigny’s secretary, had brought another sheaf of letters yesterday morning, and requested three copies of each.
 Each must be identical from one to the next; each dry paragraph, laboring onwards from clause to clause, might consist of a single sentence.
 The style was nothing like the concise, driven reportage Honoré admired.
 He lost interest in the words themselves.

-His little desk would not hold the original, plus three sheets of letter paper arrayed in a row; thus he had not wholly perfected the idea to which he’d devoted much abstracted thought.
+His little desk would not hold the original, plus three sheets of letter paper arranged in a row; thus, he had not perfected the idea to which he’d devoted much abstracted thought.
 He found it heartening to finish three things at once, rather than one, with two left to begin.
-But Sartain, confronted with Honoré’s scheme for making the work efficient, had observed, “Also, if you start, and keep at it steadily, you may finish sooner.”
+But Sartain, confronted with Honoré’s scheme for making the work efficient, observed, “Also, you may finish sooner if you start, and keep at it steadily.”

 Honoré felt he had earned his coffee and cigar.
 He lifted his head, listening.
 Mme Rose had a visitor.

 “Marie, bring me the clock that no one looks at.
 You know, I have an intuition.
 And if I am right, I’m afraid Jacques must also have played his role.”